Table of Contents

 CREATE USER statement in

-CREATE USER Syntax.
+CREATE USER Statement.
 See also the description of the variable at Server System Variables

 Encrypted connections can be used between master and slave replication servers.
 See Setting Up Replication to Use Encrypted Connections.

 It is also possible to connect using encryption from within an SSH connection to the MySQL server host.
 For an example, see Section 5.4, “Connecting to MySQL Remotely from Windows with SSH”.